cindysoares/farmers/README.md

 ## Install

-- PostgreSQL
+- Download and intall PostgreSQL
+- Download and install Node.JS
-- Angular-cli
+- Run `npm install @angular/cl@7` to install Angular-cli 7
-- Run `npm install`
+- Run `npm install` in the root of the project to install dependencies

 ## Development server